elastic/detection-rules/hunting/windows/docs/windows_logon_activity_by_source_ip.md

 ## Notes

-- This hunt return the total number of failed logons, successful ones and the number of unique account names grouped by source.ip.
+- This hunt returns the total number of failed logons, successful ones and the number of unique account names grouped by source.ip.
 - Pay close attention to IP addresses source of a high number of failures associated with low success attempts and high number of used accounts.
 ## MITRE ATT&CK Techniques